saranobrega/E-mail-Text-Classification-Project/README.md

 # Natural Language Processing (NLP) : Multi-Class Text Classification Project

-Implementing the Bert model for a multi-class text classification project.
+Implementing the BERT model for a multi-class text classification project.

+BERT (Bidirectional Encoder Representations from Transformers) is a transformer-based machine learning technique for natural language processing (NLP) pre-training developed by Google.

 ## Technologies